 The Company's financial instruments consist of cash, amounts receivable other than GST receivable, deposit, reclamation deposit and accounts payable and accrued liabilities.
 The Company's cash, amounts receivable other than GST receivable and deposit are classified as loans and receivables.
 The Company's reclamation deposit is classified as held-to-maturity.
 The Company's accounts payable and accrued liabilities are classified as other financial liabilities.
-The fair values of the Company's cash, amounts receivable other than GST receivable other than GST receivable, deposit are classified as other financial liabilities.

-accounts payable and accrued liabilities approximate the carrying amounts due to the short-term maturities of these instruments.
+The fair values of the Company's cash, amounts receivable other than GST receivable other than GST receivable, deposit and accounts payable and accrued liabilities are classified as other financial liabilities.
+The fair values of the Company's cash, amounts receivable other than GST receivable, deposit and accounts payable and accrued liabilities approximate the carrying amounts due to the short-term maturities of these instruments.